Towards Disentangling Information Paths with Coded ResNeXt: Experiments

 \subsection{Binary Classifier}

 Having confirmed that the subNNs specialize on their assigned subset of classes, we proceed with testing this property to the extreme.
-For that, we do not only randomly remove few subNNs of one given block, but instead, given class a $k\in\{1,\cdots K\}$, we remove \emph{all} subNNs assigned to classes \emph{other} than $k$ from all blocks.
-The rationale behind is to check whether one can keep solely the subNNs specialized on one class and obtain a binary classifier capable of recognizing that class among the others. \textit{This binary classifier is considerably lighter than the initial network, since it has only $38\%$, $27\%$, and $35\%$ of the initial parameters for CIFAR-10, CIFAR-100, and ImageNet architectures, respectively.}
+For that, instead of randomly removing few subNNs from one block, given a class $k$, we remove from \emph{all} blocks all subNNs not assigned to class $k$.
+The rationale behind this is to check whether by keeping only the subNNs specialized on one class we can obtain a binary classifier capable of recognizing that class among the others.

-In \cref{fig:BinaryClassifiers} we pick the first class of CIFAR-10/100 and ImageNet (``airplane'', ``apple'', and ``tench'' respectively) and remove all inactive subNNs for that class.
-Additionally, we remove the softmax operation at the end of the network so that its outputs are logits $y\in \mathbb{R}^K$.
-We look only at the first element of the logits $(y)_1\in \mathbb{R}$, which is equivalent to removing all except the first row of the parameters of the linear layer.
-That way we retrieve a sub-model whose output is one dimensional. \Cref{fig:BinaryClassifiers} depicts with blue the output distribution when inputting samples of the validation set belonging to the first class of the dataset (i.e., in-distribution positives), and with red when the samples belong to some other class (i.e., in-distribution negatives).
-Evidently, the extracted sub-models indeed operate as binary classifiers giving high output when fed with samples of the class they are specialized in.
+In \cref{fig:BinaryClassifiers} we pick the first class of CIFAR-10/100 and ImageNet (``airplane'', ``apple'', and ``tench'', respectively) and remove all inactive subNNs for that class.
+We also remove from the final linear layer everything except its first row of parameters so as to keep only the first logit corresponding to the first class.
+That way, we retrieve a sub-model whose output is one-dimensional. \Cref{fig:BinaryClassifiers} depicts with blue the output distribution when inputting samples of the validation set belonging to the first class of the dataset (i.e., in-distribution positives), and with red when the samples belong to some other class (i.e., in-distribution negatives).
+Clearly, the extracted sub-models do operate as binary classifiers giving high output when fed with samples of the class for which they are specialized.
 To further showcase the specialization, for the sub-models trained on CIFAR-10 (resp.
 CIFAR-100) we input samples that belong to the validation set of CIFAR-100 (resp.
 CIFAR-10).
-Those are considered out-of-distribution predictions, since the sub-model has never been trained on such samples.
-Nevertheless, as \cref{fig:BinaryClassifiers} shows, the extracted model continues to perform well.
+Those are considered out-of-distribution (OOD) predictions, since the sub-model has never been trained on such samples.
+Nevertheless, as \cref{fig:BinaryClassifiers} shows, the extracted BC still perform very well.
+A possible justification for the the good OOD performance of the extracted BC is the functional lottery ticket hypothesis \cite{R4_SubNetworks_OOD}, which states that every full network contains a subnetwork that can achieve better OOD performance.